CUBRID/cubrid-testtools/doc/isolation_guide.md

     Do you accept above message [Y/N]:
     ```
     For code coverage test, it doesn't show the progress in the QA homepage.
 You can log in to the controller node to see the execution log and the detailed logs of each node in the `$CTP_HOME/result/isolation/current_runtime_logs`.
 After the test finished, you can find the result in the `code coverage` node.
 See [4.2 verify code coverage testing result](#42-verify-code-coverage-testing-result) for detail.

-# 4. Verification
+# 5. Verification
-## 4.1 Verify isolation/isolation_debug test result
+## 5.1 Verify isolation/isolation_debug test results
 Go to QA homepage and click the CI build, wait for the `Function` page loading, then check if there are `isolation` and `isolation_debug` results.
 ![isolation_verify1](./isolation_image/isolation_verify1.png)
     **Total column:** The number of test cases, it counts all the `.ctl` files in the `scenario` path.